apache/couchdb/README.md

-## cloudant-dbcore

 ### Overview

-Cloudant-dbcore is a highly available, fault-tolerant, clustered, fully api-compliant version of [Apache CouchDB][1].
+BigCouch is a highly available, fault-tolerant, clustered, mostly api-compliant version of [Apache CouchDB][1].
 While it appears to the end-user as one CouchDB instance, it is in fact one or more nodes in an elastic cluster, acting in concert to store and retrieve documents, index and serve views, and serve CouchApps.
-Dbcore has been developed and is continually maintained by [Cloudant][2] who offer hosted CouchDB as a service.
+BigCouch has been developed and is continually maintained by [Cloudant][2] who offer hosted CouchDB as a service.

 Clusters behave according to concepts outlined in [Amazon's Dynamo paper][4], namely that each node can accept requests, data is placed on partitions based on a consistent hashing algorithm, and quorum protocols are for read/write operations.

 ### Contents

  * README.md   this file
- * LICENSE     open-source license governing dbcore
+ * LICENSE     open-source license governing BigCouch

 ### Getting Started

 #### Prerequisites

-Cloudant-dbcore has the same dependencies as CouchDB:
+BigCouch has the same dependencies as CouchDB:

  * Erlang (R13B03 or higher)
  * ICU (4.2 is preferable)